 - Kosher salt and freshly ground black pepper

-- 1 pound high quality ricotta cheese (see note above), drained in cheesecloth overnight to remove excess moisture
+- 1 pound high quality ricotta cheese (see note), drained in cheesecloth overnight to remove excess moisture

 - 4 ounces fresh goat cheese, softened to room temperature